Ecological Sustainability

 – For productions, free of charge

 More information about free international training and activities in different countries can be found on the StepUP website.
+Information about various tools, such as calculators and guides, can be found on the Green toolkit film & TV website.

 In 2019, Finland’s first environmental guide focused on the sustainability of audiovisual productions, ”Ekosetti – A Guidebook to Sustainable Audiovisual Production in Finland”, was published.
 In addition to APFI, it was funded by the Promotion Centre for Audiovisual Culture AVEK and Aalto University.
 In 2025, an independent follow-up publication, ”Ekosetti in Euros – A Peek into the Economics of Production Sustainability”, was released, focusing on the financial aspects of ecological film and TV productions.
 At the same time, the ”Ekosetti Euroissa – Excel” tool was released to help users test selected calculations for their production.
 The publications were produced as part of an APFI project Avaus supported by the Finnish Ministry of Education and Culture’s structural support NextGenerationEU for the renewal of cultural and creative sectors (3/2024–9/2025).